“See fight”: PaulO names singers with expensive cars, excludes Davido, he reacts

 Davido congratulates Tems, Chris Brown

-Meanwhile, Legit.ng reported that the DMW boss penned a message to Tems and Chris Brown following their win at the Grammys.
+Meanwhile, Legit.ng reported that Davido penned a message to his compatriot and an international star after their Grammys win.

-In a message via his social media timeline, the DMW label boss, despite his loss, celebrated Tems and Chris Brown.
+In a message via his social media handle, the DMW label boss, despite losing out on an award, celebrated Tems and Chris Brown.

 "Congratulations to my one and only 🐐 ! @chrisbrown !
 And to the Queen temsbaby we are proud of you," he wrote.